A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Nomenclature

 To obtain an accurate and up-to-date topology, a network topology processor (NTP) \cite{TE-NTP-book}\cite{TE-NTP-tracking} is used in the control rooms today.
 It transforms the input \statusmeass{} into a bus-branch model by identifying the network connectivity.
 However, NTP assumes that the input \statusmeass{} are all accurate and thus cannot account for topology errors due to communication delay, incorrect operator entry, physical damage, or cyber-attacks.

-Later works have proposed advancements to overcome challenges with current NTP in control rooms.
-These methods are designed to identify anomalous \statusests{} and the resultant topology error \cite{TE-GSE}\cite{TE-WLSE-BDI}\cite{TESE-GSE-PMUabur}\cite{convexTESE-SDP-weng}.
-One such approach, namely generalized topology processing \cite{TE-GSE}, also known as the classical generalized state estimation (GSE), creates pseudo measurements for switching devices within a substation and uses hypothesis tests to detect erroneous \statusmeass{} within the small region.
-In another approach, a variant of ACSE bad-data detection (BDD) \cite{TE-WLSE-BDI} runs ACSE for a set of topologies and then applies residual tests to determine the optimal topology based on the one with the smallest residual.
-More recently, advanced GSE methods \cite{TESE-GSE-PMUabur}\cite{convexTESE-SDP-weng}\cite{TESE-GSE} have been proposed that use a node breaker (NB) model to perform the joint estimation of \contests{} and topology for the entire AC power grid, allowing erroneous \contmeass{} and topology error to be effectively identified and separated.
+Later works have proposed advancements to overcome the challenges in NTP.
+These methods are designed to identify anomalous \statusests{} and the resultant topology errors \cite{GSE-DC-substation}\cite{GSE-AC-nonlinear}\cite{TE-WLSE-BDI}\cite{TESE-GSE-PMUabur}\cite{convexTESE-SDP-weng}.
+One family of approaches, namely generalized topology processing \cite{GSE-DC-substation}, also known as the classical generalized state estimation (GSE), creates pseudo measurements for switching devices within a substation and runs local state estimation followed by hypothesis tests to detect wrong switch statuses within the small region.
+In another approach, a variant of ACSE bad-data detection (BDD) \cite{TE-WLSE-BDI} runs ACSE for a set of (bus-branch model) topologies and then applies residual tests to determine the optimal topology based on the one with the smallest residual.
+More recently, advanced GSE methods \cite{TESE-GSE-PMUabur}\cite{convexTESE-SDP-weng}\cite{TESE-GSE} have been proposed that use a node breaker (NB) model to perform a joint estimation of AC states and topology for the entire AC power grid, allowing bad continuous data and topology error to be effectively identified and separated.
 However, existing methods have significant drawbacks that limit their efficacy for use in a real-world setting.